ccipd/MRQy/README.md

 ## Description

-This tool takes MRI datasets in the file formats (_.dcm_, _.nii_, _.ima_ or _.mha_) as the input.
+This tool takes MRI datasets in the file formats (_.dcm_, _.nii_, _.nii.gz_ or _.mha_) as the input.
 Two Python scripts (_QC.py_ and _QCF.py_) are used to generate several tag and noise/information measurements for quality assessment.
 These scripts save the calculated measures in a  _.tsv_ file as well generate _.png_ thumbnails for all images in a subject volume.
 These are then fed to the bunch of _.js_ scripts to create the user interface (_index.html_) output.
 The schematic framework of the tool is as follows: